-At the age of fourteen, she left the country with her family due to the war in Serbia.
-It was then that she realized how an individual, a strong leader, can influence the lives of others.
+In this Woman2Woman interview we talk to Vera Mandić, who at the age of fourteen, left the country with her family due to the war in Serbia.
+It was then that she realised how an individual, a strong leader, can influence the lives of others.
 She used to watch such leaders from afar, but today she strives to enable future leaders at all levels to co-create healthy living conditions.

 Who are you today and what is different than ten years ago?